 It’s no secret, Pit Bulls receive a lot of bad press for being “dangerous dogs.”
-However, there are so many Pit Bull myths which can easily be debunked.
-On the contrary, this super-energetic breed has earned a well-deserved reputation for courage.
+However, there are so many Pit Bull myths which can be debunked.
+On the contrary, this super-energetic and affectionate dog breed has earned a well-deserved reputation for its courage.

 Whatever the myths and myth-makers may say, Pit Bulls are friendly and outgoing dogs that deserve a loving home.
-If properly trained and socialized, there’s no reason why they wouldn’t be as affectionate as any other dog.
-This is also true for Pit Bull mixes!
+If properly trained and socialized, there’s no reason why they wouldn’t be as loving as any other dog.
+This is true for Pit Bull mixes too!

 RECOMMENDED: 21 Interesting Mixed Dogs